Obama cancels Putin summit amid Snowden tensions

 Andrew Kuchins, a political scientist and expert on Russian politics at the Center for Strategic and International Studies, said he thinks the reset has been on hold for a while.

 “We hit the peak at the end of 2010, and then things started going downhill gradually in 2011,” Kuchins said.
-“Then, when the announcement was made that Putin was coming back as president in the fall of 2011, the downfall of the reset got a little steeper. ”
+“Then, when the announcement was made that Putin was coming back as president in the autumn of 2011, the downfall of the reset got a little steeper.”

 Ivo Daalder, former U.S. ambassador to NATO and now president of The Chicago Council on Global Affairs, said some positive steps have come from the reset, including Russia’s willingness to help the U.S. transport military materiel in and out of Afghanistan.